 Can you switch from REPAYE to PAYE?

-You can change repayment plans on federal student loans whenever you need to, and you can switch among any of the repayment plans, says Kantrowitz, who suggests contacting your loan servicer if you want to change repayment plans.
+You can change repayment plans for federal student loans whenever you need to, and you can switch between any of the plans.
+Kantrowitz suggests contacting your loan servicer if you want to change repayment plans.

-Crunch the numbers with a loan calculator or talk to your loan servicer about your plan to switch programs, as there are many variables to consider.
+Crunch the numbers with a loan calculator or talk to your loan servicer about your plan to switch programs.
+It can explain how your monthly payment may change.

-When you refinance your student loans through a private lender, there’s a chance that you could secure a lower interest rate – especially now, with the coronavirus pandemic driving interest rates to near record lows.
+If you don’t think that an income-driven repayment plan is right for you, you can also lower your student loan payments by refinancing your loans to a lower interest rate with a private lender.
 A lower rate might save you money and could potentially help you pay off your debt sooner.

-However, refinancing with a private lender also means you’re giving up government benefits if you’re a federal student loan borrower.
-Income-driven repayment plans and student loan forgiveness, for example, will no longer be an option.
+However, refinancing with a private lender also means giving up government benefits and COVID-19 relief if you’re a federal student loan borrower.
+Income-driven repayment plans, student loan forgiveness and the student loan forbearance period, for example, will no longer be an option.